harlow/go-micro-services/README.md

     $ git clone git@github.com:harlow/go-micro-services.git

+### Protobufs

-If changes are made to the Protocol Buffers a Make file can be used to regenerate:
+If changes are made to the Protocol Buffer files use the Makefile to regenerate:

     $ make pb